esling/esling.github.io/_pages/atiam-ml-11-deep-learning.md

 Implementational tip: The objective $$J_{sparse}(W,b)$$ contains 3 terms, corresponding to the squared error term, the weight decay term, and the sparsity penalty.
 You're welcome to implement this however you want, but for ease of debugging, you might implement the cost function and derivative computation (backpropagation) only for the squared error term first and then add both the *weight decay* and the *sparsity term* to the objective and derivative function

-In order to test the validity of your implementation, you can use the method of gradient checking, which allows you to verify that your numerically evaluated gradient is very close to the true (analytically computed) gradient.
+In order to test the validity of your implementation, you can use the method of *gradient checking*, which allows you to verify that your numerically evaluated gradient is very close to the true (analytically computed) gradient.
+To do so, you can evaluate both

-**Implementation tip**: If you are debugging your code, performing gradient checking on smaller models and smaller training sets (e.g., using only 10 training examples and 1-2 hidden units) may speed things up.
+**Implementation tip**: If you are debugging your code, perform the learning on smaller models and smaller training sets (e.g., using only 10 training examples and 1-2 hidden units) may speed things up.

 </div>{: .notice--blank}